tbeseda/vendurl/README.md

 npx vendurl --verbose
 ```

-Use the `--clean` flag to nuke the destination folder before downloading:
+Use the `--clean` flag to nuke the destination folder before downloading (this will not clean destinations specified in object specifiers):

 ```sh
 npx vendurl --clean